dr-cannabotics/canna_control/autoupdater/README.md

-AutoUpdater: Flash Firmware via GitHub and Internet Project Description
+AutoUpdater: Flash Firmware on Raspberry Pi Pico W via GitHub and Internet Project Description

 AutoUpdater is an automated firmware updater for the Raspberry Pi Pico W that leverages GitHub and internet connectivity to manage and apply firmware updates.